LizardByte/Sunshine/docs/source/about/guides/linux/headless_ssh.rst

 ^^^^^^^^^^^^^^^^^^^^^^

 This is the main entrypoint script that will run the ``sunshine-setup.sh`` script, start up X server, and Sunshine.
-*The client will call this script that runs on the host*.
+The client will call this script that runs on the host via ssh.

 **Sunshine Startup Script**